-Justin’s first memory of cycling is riding straight into a stobie pole the moment he had his training wheels taken off, and he has since aimed to come off of his bike less.
-Today he cycles almost everywhere, has often been told “I didn’t think you knew how to drive”, and is most at home on a fixed gear in suburban backstreets.
+Justin’s first memory of cycling is riding into a stobie pole the moment he had his training wheels taken off, and now often hears “I didn’t think you actually knew how to drive.”

 The committee is supported by an expert reference group of people who are mostly located outside of Adelaide.

 - Fiona Campbell, Manager of Cycling Strategy, Sydney City Council.

 - Russell Greig, Team Leader BikeWest, Department of Transport WA.

 - Dr Marilyn Johnson, Research Fellow, Institute of Transport Studies, Monash University and Research Manager, Amy Gillett Foundation

 - Jim Krynen, Manager Cycling Integration, Public Transport Authority, Western Australia